DA: Former BC student facing manslaughter charge subjected boyfriend to ‘unending abuse’ prior to his graduation day suicide

 Rollins said many of the messages “clearly display the power dynamic of the relationship, wherein You made demands and threats with the understanding that she had “complete and total control over” Urtula.

+“This unrelenting abuse was witnessed by friends and classmates of both parties and documented extensively in text messages between the couple, and in Mr. Urtula’s journal entries,” Rollins said.

-You allegedly used manipulative threats of self-harm to control Urtula, in addition to tracking her boyfriend’s location.
+You allegedly used manipulative threats of self-harm to control Urtula in an attempt to isolate him from friends and family, in addition to tracking her boyfriend’s location.
 She was reportedly present at the garage at the time of the suicide.

+You studied economics at Boston College before withdrawing from classes in August.
+She was scheduled to graduate in May 2020.

 You was also aware of Urtula’s “spiraling depression” yet she still allegedly “persisted in encouraging him to take his own life.”